-Not only do people often sniff their own hands, but they do so more actively and for a much longer time after shaking someone else’s hand, the study has found.
+Whether we’re aware of it or not, people often sniff their own hands, but they do so more actively and for a much longer time after shaking someone else’s hand, the study has found.
 “It’s well known that germs can be passed on through skin contact in handshakes, but we’ve shown that potential chemical messages, known as chemosignals, can be passed on in the same manner,” explains Idan Frumin.

 People tend to value firm, confident handshakes, making them an important means of nonverbal communication.
-But the role of scent suggests there is more going on.
+But the role of scent, or chemosignaling, suggests there is more going on.
 “Handshakes vary in strength, duration and posture, so they convey social information of various sorts,” says Noam Sobel of the Weizmann Neurobiology Department.
 “But our findings suggest that at its evolutionary origins, handshaking might have also served to convey odor signals, and such signaling may still be a meaningful, albeit subliminal, component of this custom.”

-These research findings are reported in the journal eLife.
+These research findings are reported in the peer-reviewed journal eLife.
 Support for this research was provided by the Norman and Helen Asher Center for Brain Imaging, the Nella and Leon Benoziyo Center for Neurosciences, the Carl and Micaela Einhorn-Dominic Institute for Brain Research, the Nadia Jaglom Laboratory for the Research in the Neurobiology of Olfaction, the Minerva Foundation, the European Research Council, and others.

 Image courtesy of the Weizmann Institute of Science